ECP-WarpX/WarpX/Docs/source/install/hpc/karolina.rst

 Compilation
 -----------

-Use the following :ref:`cmake commands <building-cmake>` to compile:
+Use the following :ref:`cmake commands <building-cmake>` to compile the application executable:

 .. tab-set::